-- A soft, cottony keep your baby warm on his or her first trip home.
+- A soft, cottony blanket to keep your baby warm on his or her first trip home.
 We can’t get over this little sheep baby blanket from The White Company.

 Now, let’s talk about your bag.
 Here’s what you’ll need:

 - A cosy dressing gown (or robe).
 This jersey-knit dressing gown is so soft to the touch, stretchy enough for complete comfort and freedom of movement, and will keep you warm without overheating you.
 Plus, the price is perfect in case this ends up being something you don’t want to use after birth.

 - A slightly boring – yet essential – product for your hospital bag is a pair of socks.
-We know that your feet might be the last thing on your mind, but believe us, they can get cold during labour too.
+We know that your feet might be the last thing on your mind, but believe us, they can get cold during labor too.
 We recommend these no-slip gripper socks, though typically designed for Pilates or Barre classes, these are perfect for a quick stay in the hospital.
 They will keep your toes plenty warm and, more importantly, the grips will prevent you from slipping on hospital floors.

 - A lightweight nightie that’s affordable and easy to clean is a real necessity in your hospital bag.
 This is going to be in a need of a wash (or a toss in the bin) after labor so we wouldn’t advise buying anything too expensive or fancy.
 We recommend this cotton nightshirt; the fabric will keep you cool when things heat up and it’s chic enough that no one will ever know you’re in PJs.